ROCm/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Single-node network configuration for AMD Instinct accelerators
 ***************************************************************

 This section explains setting up a testing environment on a single accelerator node and running benchmarks to simulate an AI or HPC workload.

 Prerequisites
 =============

 Before following the steps in the following sections, ensure you have completed these prerequisites.

 #.
 Install GPU and network hardware.
-Refer to the
-   :ref:`hardware support matrix </reference/hardware-support>`.
+Refer to the :doc:`hardware support matrix </reference/hardware-support>`.

 #.
 Install OS and required GPU and network software on each node: